America's most beautiful lakes, ranked

 Watery wonders

-The US has around 480,000 lakes in its lower 48 states alone, but Alaska blows that out of the water by claiming to have a whopping three million.
-From the aptly-named Great Lakes to one filling the cone of a collapsed volcano, our team of travel experts has ranked what we think are the 25 most attractive lakes in the United States.
+The contiguous United States is home to roughly 480,000 lakes.
+From the vast expanse of the Great Lakes to a sapphire pool formed within the cone of a collapsed volcano, our team of travel experts has selected and ranked what we believe are the 25 most beautiful lakes in the country.

 Click through this gallery for a virtual tour of the most beautiful lakes in America...